nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(colors[0]);             // "red"
 ```

 This code creates a `MyArray` class that returns a proxy from its constructor.
-The `length` property is added in the constructor (initialized to the value that is passed in or the default value of 0) and then a proxy is created and returned.
-This gives the `colors` variable the appearance of being just an instance of `MyArray` and has both behavior #1 and behavior #2.
+The `length` property is added in the constructor (initialized to either the value that is passed in or to a default value of 0) and then a proxy is created and returned.
+This gives the `colors` variable the appearance of being just an instance of `MyArray` and implements both of the key array behaviors.

 Although returning a proxy from a class constructor is easy, it does mean that a new proxy is created for every instance.
-There is a way to have all instances share one proxy -- it's a big more complicated and involves using the proxy as a prototype.
+There is, however, a way to have all instances share one proxy: you can use the proxy as a prototype.

 ## Using a Proxy as a Prototype

-Proxies can be used as prototypes, but doing so is a bit more involved than the examples you've seen in this chapter thus far.
-When a proxy is a prototype, the proxy traps are not called unless the default operation would normally continue on to the prototype.
-Here's a simple example:
+Proxies can be used as prototypes, but doing so is a bit more involved than the previous examples in this chapter.
+When a proxy is a prototype, the proxy traps are only called when the default operation would normally continue on to the prototype, which does limit a proxy's capabilities as a prototype.
+Consider this example:

 ```js
 let target = {};